 Posted by Willy Franzen on May 19, 2008.
-Positions below updated every five minutes.
+Jobs updated daily.

 You may have noticed that we keep mentioning our use of Twitter and how it’s a great tool for finding, researching, and getting jobs.
 We were really skeptical when we started using it – we thought it would be a huge time waster – but every day we’re more impressed with the service.
 In fact, we’re working on an article about using Twitter to find a job.
 Don’t wait for us to publish it though.
 Go try Twitter for yourself, and if you like it and have great software development skills, consider a job with Twitter.